analogdevicesinc/codefusion-studio/docs/glossary.md

 *[AEABI]: Arm Embedded Application Binary Interface.

 *[Arm]: Advanced RISC machine.
 A number of related instruction set architectures (ISAs) maintained and licensed by Arm Holdings.
+In CodeFusion Studio, ARM refers to an ARM Cortex-M core, such as the Cortex-M4 used in MAX32xxx and MAX78xxx microcontrollers.

 *[ARM]: Advanced RISC machine.
 A number of related instruction set architectures (ISAs) maintained and licensed by Arm Holdings.
+In CodeFusion Studio, ARM refers to an ARM Cortex-M core, such as the Cortex-M4 used in MAX32xxx and MAX78xxx microcontrollers.

 *[BSP]: Board support package.
 The layer of software containing hardware-specific boot firmware and device drivers.